francescoperera/Entree/docs/ColumnFieldName-Mapping.md

  ## Column Field Name - Mapping
  Data aggregation relies on the column field name Map being up to date.
-Thus, if Entree complains that it cannot find a label, it might be because that label is not present in the the column field name Map ( look at CFNMappingCook).
+Thus, if Entree complains that it cannot find a label, it might be becausethat label is not present in the the column field name Map ( look at CFNMappingCook).

  This is the current Map: